by Bill McBride on 12/14/2016 11:31:00 AM

 There has been a sharp increase in conventional (equity) sales that started in 2012 (blue) as the percentage of distressed sales declined sharply.

-Active Listing Inventory for single family homes decreased 28.4% year-over-year (YoY) in October.
-This was the seventh consecutive monthly YoY decrease in inventory in Sacramento (a big recent change).
+Active Listing Inventory for single family homes decreased 4.8% year-over-year (YoY) in October.
+This was the nineteenth consecutive monthly YoY decrease in inventory in Sacramento.

-Cash buyers accounted for 20.2% of all sales (frequently investors).
+Cash buyers accounted for 11.1% of all sales - this has been steadily declining (frequently investors).